xigxog/kubefox/docs/getting_started/tutorials/graphql.md

 incumbent on the developer, QA or build staff to determine what has changed and modify CI/CD accordingly.
 Instead, staff simply publishes, and KubeFox handles the rest.
 Besides being an enormous timesaver, this approach lends itself to far greater accuracy during development cycles.
+Additionally, provisioning is controlled in a largely seamless manner.

-KubeFox did create a new AppDeployment, with the name "graphql-v1":
+KubeFox did create a new AppDeployment, with the name `graphql-v1`:

 ```text hl_lines="14"
     kind: AppDeployment